yemyintsoe/all-about-react/gonas/06-react-router/01_setup.md

 ## Sidenote
 - Link, NavLink will not work outside of the BrowserRouter, so that it's required to be wrapped by BrowserRouter
-- Use NavLink instead of Link if you want automatic 'active' class at the link when ii's visited
+- Use NavLink instead of Link if you want automatic 'active' class at the link when it's visited